csomgyula/co/paper.md

 Before moving on lets introduce some notations:

-**10 Notation: Let (i) `arrival_time[N]` denote the known arrival time of the Nth request and (ii) `processing_time[N]` the Nth processing time as measured by the benchmark** (these are the known stats as per Assumption 6).
+**9 Notation: Let (i) `arrival_time[N]` denote the known arrival time of the Nth request and (ii) `processing_time[N]` the Nth processing time as measured by the benchmark** (these are the known stats as per Assumption 6).

 **Also let (iii) `start_time[N]` denote the start times of processing and (iv) `service_time[N]` the service times** (these are the not-yet-known stats).

-First restate Theorem 9 using the above notations:
+First restate Theorem 8 using the above notations:

-**9’ Theorem**: Using the above notations Theorem 9 states the following:
+**8’ Theorem**: Using the above notations Theorem 9 states the following:

     service_time[N] = start_time[N] - arrival_time[N] + processing_time[N]

-Since by Assumption 6 arrival- and processing times are known, all that we have to do is to calculate the start times.
+Since by Assumption 5 arrival- and processing times are known, all that we have to do is calculating the start times.

 ### 3.2 The formula

 Now the main theorem:

-**11 Theorem: Start time of the next processing is (almost) equal to the start time of the previous processing time plus the previous processing time or the arrival time of the next request, whichever is greater**:
+**10 Theorem: Start time of the next processing is (almost) equal to the start time of the previous processing time plus the previous processing time or the arrival time of the next request, whichever is greater**:

     start_time[N+1] = MAX(start_time[N] + processing_time[N], arrival_time[N+1])

-Proof: Due to Assumption 7 processing is (i) single tasking, (iv) continous and (ii) ordered, hence the processing of the next request starts as soon as the previous one finished (which is the same as `start_time[N] + processing_time[N]`), except for the case when the next request has not yet arrived (`arrival_time[N+1] > start_time[N] + processing_time[N]`).
-Due to Assumption 8 if/whenever the next request is/becomes enqueued, then the dequeueing time is negligable, request processing starts (almost) immediately.
+Proof: Due to Assumption 6 processing is (i) single tasking, (iv) continous and (ii) ordered, hence the processing of the next request starts as soon as the previous one finished (which is the same as `start_time[N] + processing_time[N]`), except for the case when the next request has not yet arrived (`arrival_time[N+1] > start_time[N] + processing_time[N]`).
+Due to Assumption 7 if/whenever the next request is/becomes enqueued, then the dequeueing time is negligable, request processing starts (almost) immediately.

 By appliing the above theorem we can recursively calculate the start times:

-**12 Formula: `start_time[N]` can be recursively calculated as follows**:
+**11 Formula: `start_time[N]` can be recursively calculated as follows**:

     start_time[1]   = arrival_time[1]
     start_time[2]   = MAX(start_time[1] + processing_time[1], arrival_time[2])